 More than 6 million Americans are diagnosed with Alzheimer's disease, and even more are affected by other forms of dementia.
 While this can be a frightening experience for both the individual and their loved ones, the right memory care program can help minimize the negative effects of dementia and memory-related issues to allow the beauty of life to shine through.
 The memory care option within a senior living community provides a helpful structure and routine in a safe environment that helps prevent injuries, wandering, and isolation while striving to maximize our residents’ quality of life.Learn More

 People often make the mistake of bringing up senior living without first becoming familiar with what all the term entails, how much it costs, or which lifestyle option is best suited for their loved one.
 Discussing senior living without being prepared can cause resistance on the part of your loved one and even create more questions than it answers.
-Please take a look at the previously listed levels of care above to help understand the differences between independent and assisted living as you are making your decision, or take this short assessment to help identify the potential care that is needed.
+Please take a look at the previously listed levels of care above to help understand the differences between independent and assisted living as you are making your decision.

 Reviewing services and amenities is important in making sure that your loved one can lead a comfortable and fulfilled life.
 Be sure to check out photo galleries and social media pages for a candid look into the kind of lifestyle available.
 Be sure to read online reviews, too, to get a glimpse into what other families have experienced.